robang74/redfishos/Olf0/README.md

 #### 4.5.4 Other Android app sources

-Other Android apps stores or manually downloading and installing APKs is not recommended due the negative security implications: Downloading and installing apps from somewhere (specifically "someone"), plus (when doing this manually) never being informed about their updates.<br />
+Other Android apps stores or manually downloading and installing APKs is not recommended due the negative security implications: Downloading and installing apps from somewhere (specifically "someone"), plus (when doing this manually) never being informed about their updates.

-If you really want to pursue this, use the app [APKMirror](https://f-droid.org/en/packages/taco.apkmirror/) and / or (but not on an Xperia X) [Apkpurer](https://f-droid.org/en/packages/gh.cloneconf.apkpurer/) from F-Droid to access the two best maintained (and probably least insecure) alternative sources for Android apps: [APKMirror](https://www.apkmirror.com/) and [APKPure](https://apkpure.com/)  *Edit(2023):* [Uptodown.com](https://en.uptodown.com/developer/uptodown-com) *may* be another viable alternative (unchecked and untested), but its client app is not offered at F-Droid (apps being offered at F-Droid provide a lot of positive security implications).<br />
+If you really want to pursue this, use the app [APKMirror](https://f-droid.org/en/packages/taco.apkmirror/) and / or (but not on an Xperia X) [Apkpurer](https://f-droid.org/en/packages/gh.cloneconf.apkpurer/) from F-Droid to access the two best maintained (and probably least insecure) alternative sources for Android apps: [APKMirror](https://www.apkmirror.com/) and [APKPure](https://apkpure.com/)  *Edit(2023):* [Uptodown.com](https://en.uptodown.com/developer/uptodown-com) *may* be another viable alternative (unchecked and untested), but its client app is not offered at F-Droid (apps being offered at F-Droid provide a lot of positive security implications).

-For updating apps from alternative sources (searching and installing is also possible, but inconvenient) you can use the app [ApkTrack](https://f-droid.org/en/packages/fr.kwiatkowski.ApkTrack/) from F-Droid and / or manually install the [latest release](https://github.com/rumboalla/apkupdater/releases/latest) of the app [APKUpdater](https://github.com/rumboalla/apkupdater#apkupdater--) from GitHub.  *Edit:* Both seem to be unmaintained as of 2023.<br />
+For updating apps from alternative sources (searching and installing is also possible, but inconvenient) you can use the app [ApkTrack](https://f-droid.org/en/packages/fr.kwiatkowski.ApkTrack/) from F-Droid and / or manually install the [latest release](https://github.com/rumboalla/apkupdater/releases/latest) of the app [APKUpdater](https://github.com/rumboalla/apkupdater#apkupdater--) from GitHub.  *Edit:* Both seem to be unmaintained as of 2023.

 Do **not** use Aptoide, neither its client app (even though promoted by Jolla and an old version of the Aptoide app is available in the Jolla Store as "Store" app) or its web site: Aptoide offers a lot of malware (e.g., common apps with added malicious code, fake apps etc.), because anyone can upload anything there and Aptoide is not curated.
 Furthermore Aptoide regularly has security breaches, e.g. a leak of their complete user database including passwords (the first time in plain text, the second time unsalted) at least twice!
 Additionally the Aptoide app(s) has become a data collection tool.
 Hence one **shall not use Aptoide** at all.
-All software at Aptoide is available elsewhere, because it only hosts APKs uploaded by users!<br />
+All software at Aptoide is available elsewhere, because it only hosts APKs uploaded by users!

 BTW, by installing the original Google Play Store app, the Amazon Store app etc. you transform your SailfishOS device into a data collecting machine: Then you may use a regular Android device instead with far less effort.

 ---

 #### 4.6 Installing microG

 Optional; for Android apps which need Google services.
-Not supported on the Xperia X, but by all later models (XA2 series, Xperia 10 series, Xperia 10 II and Xperia 10 III) since SailfishOS 3.1.<br />
+Not supported on the Xperia X, but by all later models (XA2 series, Xperia 10 series, Xperia 10 II and Xperia 10 III) since SailfishOS 3.1.

 Requires to have "Android support" and an [F-Droid client app](#451-f-droid) installed.

 For SailfishOS ≥ 4.5.0 utilise [this wiki page at FSO](https://forum.sailfishos.org/t/installing-microg-on-sailfish-os/14375).

 For SailfishOS 3.1.0 to 4.4.0, follow the [original microG installation guide by SailfishOS community member "Dr. Yak"](https://together.jolla.com/question/209300/how-to-microg-in-sfos-31/?answer=209744#post-id-209744), which is easier than it looks at first sight.
 When issues occur, do search at the [SailfishOS forum for "microG"](https://forum.sailfishos.org/search?q=microG).

 Do **not** install original Google services (except for [Google's "Text-to-Speech (TTS)" engine](https://play.google.com/store/apps/details?id=com.google.android.tts), for which [ivonaTTS is an alternative](https://forum.sailfishos.org/t/xa2-and-ivonatts-no-voices-found/7270/6) although much larger, more intrusive, but with even better speech quality) or [OpenGApps](https://opengapps.org/): Then you might better use a regular Android device instead with far less effort.